-Peter Sutcliffe, known as the Yorkshire Ripper, butchered 13 women and attempted to kill seven more.
+Peter Sutcliffe, known as The Yorkshire Ripper, murdered 13 women and attempted to kill seven more.
 One of the survivors - his first victim - was Irish woman Anna Rogulskyj.

-In a new book, "Somebody’s Mother, Somebody’s Daughter: Victims and Survivors of The Yorkshire Ripper," author Carol Ann Lee tells for the first time, the stories of those women who encountered the murderous Sutcliffe, restoring their individuality and giving them a voice.
+In the book "Somebody’s Mother, Somebody’s Daughter: Victims and Survivors of The Yorkshire Ripper," author Carol Ann Lee tells for the first time the stories of those women who encountered the murderous Sutcliffe, restoring their individuality and giving them a voice.
 Every chapter of the book is dedicated to the victims.

 The first woman to fall foul of Sutcliffe was Irish woman Anna Rogulskyj, The Irish Sun reports.

-Born Anna Patricia Brosnan, she was originally from Tralee.
+Born Anna Patricia Brosnan, she was originally from Tralee in Co Kerry.
 When she was 15, she moved to Yorkshire, England, to live with her older sister.

 Anna married Roman Rogulskyj, a man six years her senior when she was 21.
 The marriage ended 18 years later in July 1973.